spidernet-io/spiderpool/docs/contributing/development/github_pages.md

 chart package of each version is stored on '/charts' and '/index.yaml' will be updated

-## it is used as gitbook
+## it is used as documentation site

-documentation is store on '/docs' , the directory is set to gitbook
+documentation is stored on '/docs'

+## for changelog

+changelog is stored on '/changelogs'